itaymigdal/MalBox/README.md

 # What the script does

-1. Disables Windows Defender using [Defender-Control](https://github.com/qtkite/defender-control)
+1. Uninstalls Windows Defender using [Defender-Control](https://github.com/qtkite/defender-control)
 2. Disables automatic Windows updates
 3. Disables ASLR
 4. Sets file extensions and hidden files to be visible